tc39/proposal-temporal/docs/monthday.md

 Any non-object value will be converted to a string, which is expected to be in ISO 8601 format.
 Any parts of the string other than the month and the day are optional and will be ignored.
-If the string isn't valid according to ISO 8601, then a `RangeError` will be thrown regardless of the value of `disambiguation`.
+If the string isn't valid according to ISO 8601, then a `RangeError` will be thrown regardless of the value of `overflow`.

-The `disambiguation` option works as follows:
+The `overflow` option works as follows:
 - In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.